Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 You can commit changes on a pull request branch that was created from a fork of your repository with permission from the pull request creator.

 You can only make commits on pull request branches that:
-- are opened in a repository that you have push access to and that were created from a fork of that repository
+- Are opened in a repository that you have push access to and that were created from a fork of that repository
-- are on a user-owned fork
+- Are on a user-owned fork
-- have permission granted from the pull request creator
+- Have permission granted from the pull request creator
-- don't have branch restrictions that will prevent you from committing
+- Don't have branch restrictions that will prevent you from committing

 Only the user who created the pull request can give you permission to push commits to the user-owned fork.